Muscle glycogen: what it is and how it can help you with your workouts

 This is because protein intake increases insulin secretion by the pancreas, stimulating glycogen resynthesis.

 Furthermore, whey protein appears to be a greater insulin stimulator than casein, possibly due to its higher leucine content (45).
-Therefore, we use whey protein isolate rather than other types in our GLYCOGEN recovery .
+Therefore, we use whey protein isolate rather than other types in our GLYCOGEN recovery program .

 Glutamine